IntelSoftware/SYCL_101/03_Modern/13_nested_namespaces.rst

       // ...
    }

-Note that there i no semicolon :code:`;` after the closing bracket.
+Note that there is no semicolon :code:`;` after the closing bracket.
-To call the function or variable declared within the namespace, prepend the namespace name as below:
+To call the function or variable declared within the namespace, prepend the namespace name as shown below:

 .. code-block:: cpp